Introduction

 and material world by instrumentalizing and quantifying their actions and enrolling

-them in a milieu of perpetual competition, Volleyball asks players to generate their
+them in a milieu of perpetual competition, Volleyball asks players to generate their own bridge from the virtual to the real.
+In this

-the gap between a promised milieu and its actual mechanics, as Wark argues is the
+conception, instead of gaming exposing the gap between a promised milieu and its actual

-norm today, gaming here represents playing in and exploring the gap itself, in the
+mechanics, as Wark argues is the norm today, gaming here represents playing in and

-notable absence of teleology or promises.
+exploring the gap itself, in the notable absence of teleology or promises.

 One of us, Zachary Horton, often teaches the Odyssey platform in his undergraduate

 courses and has witnessed many students struggle with Volleyball in particular.
-Players
+Players must use three different knobs and one button nearly simultaneously

-running (Figure 14).
-While it is not unusual for games or other software to require
+to keep the program running (Figure 12).
+While it is not unusual for games or other

-difficult, coordinated patterns of movement (this is notoriously endemic to the street
+software to require difficult, coordinated patterns of movement (this is notoriously

-fighting genre of video games, for example), these functions are usually tied to avatar
+endemic to the street fighting genre of video games, for example), these functions

-or user actions rather than the layer of simulation itself.
+are usually tied to avatar or user actions rather than the layer of simulation itself.

 While controlling multiple continuously variable processes with only two hands is